Some Like It Hot (1959)

 Let’s go through the plot, then I’ll cover all the behind the scenes fun, drama, and juiciness!!!!!!!!!!

-And before I forget!
-Be sure to catch Some Like It Hot when it plays on TCM this upcoming Wednesday.
-Check my site calendar for showtimes!
-You can also purchase the film here on Amazon [aff. link].
-And if you’re an Amazon Prime member, you can currently watch Some Like It Hot for free!!
+(You can also purchase the film here on Amazon [aff. link].
+Even better, if you’re an Amazon Prime member, you can currently watch Some Like It Hot for free.)

 It’s February 1929, Prohibition Era Chicago.
 (Already fun, right?!!!)
 Musicians Joe (Tony Curtis) and Jerry (Jack Lemmon) are working at gangster Spats Columbo’s (George Raft) speakeasy when the joint is raided by the police!